codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ### 3.1 Refactor

-Both tests are creating a new connecting to the datbase, we have to fix that to connect only once and to remove duplications of elements that will be used in the other tests.
+Both tests are creating a new connecting to the database, we have to fix that to connect only once and to remove duplications of elements that will be used in the other tests.

-The helper is being created every test and with the helper a new connecting is being created, this is a good thing to be created only once and at the start of the tests, also the `DynamoDBTaskRepository` can be instantiated every new test by junit.
+The helper is being created every test and with the helper, a new connection is being created, this is a good thing to be created only once and at the start of the tests, also the `DynamoDBTaskRepository` can be instantiated every new test by junit.

 ```java
 class DynamoDbTaskRepositoryShould {